An interview with Michael in preparation of this CPD workshop "Sustainable practice in the 'impossible profession'?" organised by the Wimbledon Guild

 All the precious knowledge, understanding and skills that I had acquired were meant to enable me to effect that desired treatment outcome, but supposedly without taking a superior or objectifying or pathologising doctor position and without having an agenda.
 That ongoing conflict not only did my head in, it was exhausting and wearing.

 In any case, this idea of the competent practitioner, fairly nonchalantly applying theories and techniques, did not match at all my internal reality within the therapeutic position: I was constantly feeling conflicted, torn between different therapeutic impulses, ideas and agendas; I felt caught in endless dilemmas, between conflicting perceptions, contradictory models and sometimes mutually exclusive interventions.
 I was torn between pressure to make things happen, often quite desperately, on the one hand and on the other hand equally strong inclinations to let things be, based on a reluctance to impose things or force change.
-The idea that nothing had to happen seemed equally valid, strengthened by the paradoxical principle of change: change happens when we accept what is.
+It seemed obvious that – if I wanted to earn my fee - some desperately urgent change or shift in the client needed to to be effected by me, but the idea that nothing had to happen (or be made to happen) seemed equally valid, strengthened by the paradoxical principle of change: change happens when we accept what is.

-Much of my experience within the therapeutic position was conflicted and uncertain, but I was equally convinced that a competent practitioner would surely be conflict-free – that that was the criterion for competence.
-I was assuming that with increasing experience I would increasingly become single-minded, certain, and sure of my impact and effectiveness.
+Much of my experience within the therapeutic position was conflicted and uncertain, but I was equally convinced that a competent practitioner would surely be conflict-free – it seemed obvious that that was the criterion for competence.
+I was assuming that with increasing experience I would increasingly become single-minded, certain, and sure of my impact and effectiveness, altogether more non-chalant and confident.
 I was judging myself harshly for failing to live up to that competent doctor position which was spooking around as an ideal in the back of my mind.